Insight-Services-APAC/APAC-Capability-DAI-DbtFabricSparkNb/docs/user_guide/initial_setup.md

 !!! tip
     When doing pip install dbt-fabricspark below it can take a few minutes to complete on some machines.
-Occasionally pip may ge stuck and in such cases break the execution using ctrl-c and run the same pip again,
+Occasionally pip may get stuck and in such cases break the execution using ctrl-c and run the same pip again.

 === "Windows"